carlosdavis/wordpress-plugins/add-to-any/README.txt

 If you move the plugin's CSS code to your theme's stylesheet, note that one proprietary vendor prefix (`filter`) is used.
 It's utilized for cross-browser compatibility with Internet Explorer.
 For more information about the W3C CSS Validator and the `filter` property, see <a href="http://www.websitedev.de/css/validator-faq#extensions">Why don't my scrollbar properties, filters, etc. validate?</a>  If you feel compelled, you can move the line into an Internet Explorer-only stylesheet, or remove the line at the cost of the opacity hover effect in Internet Explorer.

+= Is there a shortcode for sharing? =

+Yes, you can place AddToAny exactly where you want it by inserting the following shortcode in a post or page:
+`[addtoany]`

+You can also customize the shared URL like so:
+`[addtoany url="http://www.example.com/page.html" title="Some Example Page"]`

 = How can I move the plugin's inline CSS into my theme's main external stylesheet? =

-Go to `Settings` > `Share/Save Buttons` > uncheck `Use inline CSS` and place the CSS code in your theme's main stylesheet.
+Go to `Settings` > `AddToAny` > uncheck `Use inline CSS` and place the CSS code in your theme's main stylesheet.

 = Why does the menu appear behind embedded objects (like Flash)? =

 Please read <a href="http://www.addtoany.com/buttons/customize/show_over_embeds">this document</a> for an explanation and possible fix.
 For WordPress, an easier fix is to have AddToAny <a href="http://www.addtoany.com/buttons/customize/hide_embeds">hide intersecting embedded objects</a>.
-Just copy & paste the recommended code into the Additional Options box in `Settings` > `Share/Save Buttons`, then save changes.
+Just copy & paste the recommended code into the Additional Options box in `Settings` > `AddToAny`, then save changes.

 == Screenshots ==

-1. AddToAny Share/Save button, featuring the Open Share Icon
+1. AddToAny Share/Save sharing button, featuring the Open Share Icon
 2. Drop-down menu that appears instantly when visitors use the share button
 3. Email tab, with direct links to the most popular web-based emailers' auto-filled Compose page, a web-based sender for use with any email address, and a link for desktop email clients
 4. Settings panel
 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.8 =
+* WordPress widget for sharing
+ * In your Admin panel, go to `Appearance` > `Widgets`, then drag AddToAny to an available Widget Area (if your theme supports widgets) and click `Save`
+ * The widget will share the current page
+* Shortcode for sharing
+ * Usage for sharing current post or page: `[addtoany]`
+ * Usage for sharing a specific URL: `[addtoany url="http://www.example.com/page.html" title="Some Example Page"]`
+* Add use_current_page boolean argument to PHP template code (default is false)

+= .9.9.7.14 =
+* Simplify plugin's option as "AddToAny"
+* Greek translation update (by Xaris from <a href="http://www.aggeliopolis.gr/">Aggeliopolis</a>)
+* Update Facebook FAQ
+* Update Facebook HTTP referrer
+* Update Microsoft Messenger (Windows Live) icon

+= .9.9.7.13 =
+* Fix IE conditional comment bug that affects Facebook Like button & Twitter Tweet button iframes in some browsers

+= .9.9.7.12 =
+* Update Tumblr icon (thanks <a href="http://blog.mattalgren.com/">Matt</a>)
+* Reduce icon filesizes
+ * blip.png
+ * box.png
+ * business_exchange.png
+ * diary_ru.png
+ * folkd.png
+ * google_buzz.png
+ * grono.png
+ * identica.png
+ * meneame.png
+ * messenger.png
+ * mozillaca.png
+ * newstrust.png
+ * orkut.png
+ * posterous.png
+ * print.png
+ * printfriendly.png
+ * tuenti.png
+ * tumblr.png
+ * wykop.png
+ * xing.png

+= .9.9.7.11 =
+* Turkish translation (by Fatih Aker)
+* Russian translation update (by <a href="http://fweb.org.ru/">Elvis</a>)

 = .9.9.7.10 =
 * Fix initial button text for 16px icons in admin